Do Speeding Tickets Go on Your Record? (Yes If You Went This Fast)

 Once this time frame is complete, the Secretary of State will remove these offenses at their discretion.
 If a traffic ticket results in revocation or suspension, it will remain on a driver’s record for at least seven years from the license reinstatement date.

-Many people wonder, how long does a DUI stay on your record?
+Many people wonder, how long will a DUI charge stay on your record?
 Tickets for offenses related to drugs or alcohol, such as DUIs, could remain permanently on a person’s driving record, but this varies according to state.
 A dismissal or court supervision will prevent a traffic ticket from showing up on a driver’s public records.
 A court conviction will lead to increased insurance premiums and suspension of the driver’s license.

 In most cases, auto insurers consider speeding tickets listed no more than three years in a driver’s MVR.
 However, this varies across carriers.
 A speeding ticket will hamper a driver’s career in several ways.